0xCompute/rubidity/PROOF-OF-TIME.md

 The idea:

-Every transactions gets time measured / profiled and if a max time is hit the transactions is halted / stopped and marked as invalid / reverted / aborted.
+Every transaction gets time measured / profiled and if a max time is hit the transaction is halted / stopped and marked as invalid / reverted / aborted.

 The problem: